tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 #### url

-The url for the selected file would be in the following format: `https://drive.tiny.cloud/1/<your api key>/<file uuid>`
+The URL for the selected file would be in the following format: `https://drive.tiny.cloud/1/<your api key>/<file uuid>`

 #### mdate